David’s Camp Oven Collection

 What is your most favourite camp oven?

 I have two.
-A Falkirk size 3 Potjie because it is great to cook in, it won me the Leeton Show Camp Oven Cooking Championship in 2012, and my Harding and Sons 17″ because it is new straight from the Fettlers shop, it has never been used or seasoned.
+A Falkirk size 3 Potjie because it is great to cook in.
+It won me the Leeton Show Camp Oven Cooking Championship in 2012!
+My Harding and Sons 17″ is new straight from the Fettlers shop, it has never been used or seasoned.

 Thank you David!

-On the behalf of myself and others, I would like to thank you for the great opportunity to visit your place and see such a great and vast collection of camp ovens, dutch ovens and potjies.
+I’d like to thank you for the opportunity to visit your place and see your great cast iron collection.
 Thank you!